epbarger/raspi-led/README.md

  > - ssh-user *- Lights when one or more users are logged in remotely*
  > - hot-temp *- Lights when temp is above 60C*
  > - high-avg-cpu *- Lights when the average CPU usage over the last minute is greater than 80%*
+ > - turbo-on *- Lights when the CPU overclock kicks in.
+You must have an overclock enabled in `raspi-config`*

 Custom modes run in the background, constantly checking their state and updating the LED if necessary.
 To add your own mode, see the raspi_led.rb source.